 - 3 sticks unsalted butter,, melted

-- 4 tbsp unsalted butter,, at room temperature
+- 4 tablespoon unsalted butter,, at room temperature

 - One 750-ml bottle white wine (I like pinot grigio)